Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

 - Don’t add any extra pressure on yourself.

-- Try to enjoy exercising at a lesser intensity (it’s not for long).
+- Try to enjoy gentle postnatal exercise.
+Embrace working out at a lesser intensity (it’s not for long).

 The best piece of advice I can give any new mom is to concentrate on a recovery program, rather than an ‘exercise’ one.
 Your body has been through (most likely) its biggest physical challenge ever, so it needs some downtime to heal effectively.